Get to Know Your Neighbors

 Vibrant, lively, safe, and well-kept neighborhoods are ones that have engaged residents who work together to resolve issues and take action to make their neighborhood great!
 These neighborhoods have a high level of safety and crime prevention, because neighbors that know each other are likely to look out for one another and respond to suspicious activity.
 Also, neighbors with strong ties to each other and their area are more likely to work together to make positive changes to the appearance of their neighborhood and tackle issues together.
 A positive neighborhood means a happier you - if your neighbor is happy that can increase your happiness by 34%.

 Neighborhood Group: Start or join a Neighborhood Watch group to enhance safety in the neighborhood, or an iWatch group to address speeding vehicles in the neighborhood, or an Adopt-A-Street group to clean up litter along a section of a road.

 Block Party: Neighborhood block parties are a fun way to build neighborhood connections.
 Host a block party with your neighbors throughout the year or on special days such as National Night Out or Good Neighbor Day.

 Neighborhood Yard Sales: A neighborhood garage sale brings people together and finds new homes for unneeded items.

-Paint-A-Thon with Brothers Redevelopment - Groups from civic or faith-based organizations and businesses located in Thornton volunteer to paint the homes of low-income Thornton seniors during this summer event.
-This is a project for groups of 10 or more.
+Paint-A-Thon with Brothers Redevelopment - Grpoups of 10 or more are encouraged to volunteer to paint the outside of homes of low-income Thornton seniors during this summer event.

-Rake-Up Colorado! - Volunteers get together to rake at least 250 yards for seniors residing in Adams county on November 11 and 12.
+Rake-Up Colorado! - Volunteers get together to rake at least 250 yards for seniors residing in Adams county in November.
 This event is coordinated by Volunteers of America.